 - I care about future generations, species loss and climate change

 - I care about the countryside and rural communities.
-The historic village of Binsted is set in wooded countryside in the parish of Walberton, West Sussex, and Tortington is also a historic wooded estate landscape.
-Partly within the National Park, these areas are a haven for wildlife, with an active community and rural businesses.
-Many visitors value the area for quiet recreation.
+The historic village of Binsted is set in wooded and wetland countryside in the parish of Walberton, West Sussex, and Tortington is also a historic wooded and wetland estate landscape.
+Partly within the National Park, these areas are a haven for wildlife, with an active community and rural businesses in them and in Walberton Binsted and Fontwell - Many visitors value the area for quiet recreation.

 Signing is also opting in to be kept informed about our campaign to save Arun's beautiful countryside.
 Your contact details will not be shared with any other organizations or used for any other purposes.
 Should you wish to not receive occasional emails at important stages in this battle; an 'unsubscribe' link is provided at the foot of every email.

 - Write to Highways England: A27ArundelBypass@HighwaysEngland.co.uk